plank/UIView-Layout-Extension/README.md

 # UIView Layout Extension

-A collection of methods for facilitating creating layouts with UIViews
+A collection of methods for facilitating creating layouts with UIViews.

+Consult the [Plank Blog](http://www.plankdesign.com/blog/2013/08/making-uiviews-friendlier/) for documentation and explanation.

 ## Usage